-- 6.5 The annual fee is only charged once a switching scheme has been designated. - 6.6 Under the PARs, designated switching schemes must pay the first annual fee to the PSR before the expiry of a 12-month period commencing on the date on which the designation certificate is issued29, with subsequent fees due annually before the anniversary of the designation certificate having been issued.
+- 6.5 The annual fee is only charged once a switching scheme has been designated. - 6.6 Under the PARs, designated switching schemes must pay the first annual fee to the PSR before the expiry of a 12-month period commencing on the date on which the designation certificate is issued32, with subsequent fees due annually before the anniversary of the designation certificate having been issued.

-29 PARS, Schedule 4, paragraph 5(3) (a)
+32 PARS, Schedule 4, paragraph 5(3)(a).

 - 6.7 Annual fees will be invoiced by the PSR in advance, rather than in arrears.
-Where our costs vary significantly from estimates at the time of the invoice, we will adjust subsequent annual fees as necessary to ensure cost-reflectivity in compliance with PARs30. - 6.8 The first annual fee will be invoiced by the PSR in the four weeks after we issue the designation certificate. - 6.9 In subsequent years, at least two months before each anniversary of the designation certificate having been issued, the PSR will issue an invoice for the annual fee for the subsequent fee year. - 6.10 The operator of a designated switching scheme must pay its annual fee in full by the due date which will be before the designation anniversary.
+Where our costs vary significantly from estimates at the time of the invoice, we will adjust subsequent annual fees as necessary to ensure cost-reflectivity in compliance with the PARs.33 - 6.8 The first annual fee will be invoiced by the PSR in the four weeks after we issue the designation certificate. - 6.9 In subsequent years, at least two months before each anniversary of the designation certificate having been issued, the PSR will issue an invoice for the annual fee for the subsequent fee year. - 6.10 We will normally publish the annual fee figure.
+If the annual fee figure is expected to change materially from the previous year, we will seek to give relevant operators notice of this as early as reasonably practicable. - 6.11 Investigation costs, as with all other costs which we will incur to cover our functions under the PARs, would be included as part of ongoing annual monitoring costs and would need to be covered by those fees.
+As we explain above, we will provide notice to the relevant operators as early as reasonably practicable of changes to the annual fee as a result of these costs.
+Usually we expect to provide this information in line with our normal fee cycle (for our other regulatory fees).
+However later changes may be required in the case of investigation costs. - 6.12 The operator of a designated switching scheme must pay its annual fee in full by the due date which will be before the designation anniversary.
 In any event, we should receive payment before the designation anniversary.